You are currently viewing Substitutes for White Pepper

 Pink Pepper

 Light in color, pink pepper is the best fit for dishes that are light in appearance.
 Add it in the same quantity as white pepper and feel no difference in the taste.
-In addition to the fact that they look like true peppercorns, they also have a light taste that is similar to that of peppercorns.
-They make a great substitute for white peppercorns because of their mild peppery taste and the fact that their light color makes them a better fit for paler dishes.
+In addition to the fact that they look like true peppercorns, they also have a light taste similar to that of peppercorns.
+They make a great substitute for white peppercorns because of their mild peppery taste and their light color makes them a better fit for paler dishes.
 Use pink peppercorns as a 1:1 substitute for white peppercorns.

 Ground Ginger